Best Student Loans in South Africa - Complete Guide

 How do you qualify for a student loan?

-In order to qualify for a student loan, applicants must be South African nationals, admitted into an accredited programme, and have a strong credit score.
+To qualify for a student loan, applicants must be South African nationals, be admitted to an accredited programme, and have a strong credit score.

 Where can I get student loan guidance?